Virtual Dub

 Compression, click Change and ensure (or

-select) the desired codec is selected.
+select) the desired video codec is selected.
+If

 3.

-For Audio, leave as is (probably PCM).
+For Audio, leave as is (should be PCM).

 4.